These instructions are based on a tutorial written by MikroTik. You can find the original article here.

 - Install the NordVPN root certificate by running the following commands:

 /certificate import file-name=root.der

-- Go to https://nordvpn.com/servers/tools/ to find out the hostname of the server recommended for you.
-In our case, it is nl125.nordvpn.com.
+- Go to NordVPN’s recommended server utility to find out the hostname of the most suitable NordVPN server for you.
+In our example, it is "nl125.nordvpn.com."

 - Now you have to set up the IPsec tunnel.
-It is advised to create a separate Phase 1 profile and Phase 2 proposal configurations to avoid interfering with any existing or future IPsec configuration:
+We recommend creating a separate profile and proposal configuration to avoid interfering with existing or future IPsec configuration:

 /ip ipsec profile